 2. Visual Schedules

 Like we have talked about earlier, visual schedules help lessen the anxiety our students feel, provided students opportunities to practice executive functioning skills and independence, and allow them to be an active participant in their day and their learning.
-Visual schedules make the autism classroom go round!
+Using a visual schedule autism support for your student can be amplified!

 Within the various routines in your classroom, you can easily make visual routine cards to help students remember steps within each task.
 You can place visual routine cards in the bathroom for both toileting and hand washing or by the classroom door for dismissal procedures or any time your students are leaving the classroom.

 The real trick to get the morning started right is to tape that visual routine card at each student's cubby or locker so that that they refer to it each morning to get their day started.
 This serves as a reminder of what to do, it gives you something to direct them to if they get off tasks, it teaches them how to read and follow directions and it builds independence once they can point to it and use it on their own.